Basics of social media marketing are so simple that you can even learn from a child. It’s confusing but true.

 When it comes to persuasion, children are the best species to follow:

-- They are good in reasoning and arguments to persuade
+- They are good at reasoning and arguments to persuade.

-In few years, they will grow up and become independent, but not so much that they can do everything by themselves.
-No one can do everything on his own; neither can content marketers nor entrepreneurs.
+In a few years, they will grow up and become independent, but not so much that they can do everything by themselves.
+No one can do everything on his own.

 What’s the point of that?